Write gRPC scripts and tests in Postman using the pm object

 pm.test

-• Use the pm.test function to add test specifications to your Pre-invoke or Response script.
+• Use the pm.test function to add test specifications to your Before invoke, On message, or After response script.

 pm.test: (testName: string, specFunction: Function) => pm